skyscrapers/documentation/coding_guidelines/terraform.md

 Variable values for different workspaces should be in separate `.tfvars` files, where the name should be the workspace name they're applied to.
 For example, a stack with two workspaces, staging and production, should also contain two tfvars files: `staging.tfvars` and `production.tfvars`.
 A stack with a `default.tfvars` file or without any `tfvars` files means that it only works with the `default` namespace.

 **Note**: Even if there are no workspace specific vars, there should be an empty `.tfvars.` file defined for the workspace.
-THis is not to confuse/break some of our automations, and also makes it immediately clear which workspaces are available.
+This is not to confuse/break some of our automations, and also makes it immediately clear which workspaces are available.

 ## Folder structure